dmerejkowsky/blog/content/post/0074-let-s-build-chuck-norris-part-7-android-jna.md

 ## Adding ChuckNorris sources

-One of Java's slogan is "Write Once, Run Everywhere" [^1].
+One of Java's slogan is "Write Once, Run Everywhere" [^2].

 So let's:

-* Add jna in the dependencies
+* Add JNA in the dependencies
 * Add the ChuckNorris.java file we wrote earlier

 And everything should work, right?